Saxonica/helloWorldJS/README.md

 ## Configuration

-There are three configuration properties in `gradle.properties`:
+There are four configuration properties in `gradle.properties`:

 * `saxonVersion` determines what version of Saxon to use.
 You’re limited to 10.2 at the moment because the Saxonica Maven repository